 And when you talk to employers, whether it’s verbal communication or emails like a follow-up after the interview, never sound angry, discouraged or bitter, or you won’t get hired.

-Stay positive, show employers you’re optimistic and confident in the value you bring, and you’ll give yourself the best shot at landing a new, high-quality job after age 50!
+Stay positive, show employers you’re optimistic and confident in the value you bring, and you’ll give yourself the best shot at finding a good job after age 50!